-22. Your Duties in the Event of Damage or Loss.
+22. Your Duties in the Event of Damage or Loss

-- (a) You must provide us with a notice of loss within 72 hours of your initial discovery that any commodity insured under this policy has been damaged by a cause of loss that could result in a loss of production or reduction in value or that your allowable revenue for the policy year could fall below the insured revenue: - In the case of damage or loss of production, your notice must specify the damaged commodity and document the cause of loss. - (2) If you are not able to market any insured commodity (including refusal of a buyer to accept a commodity) you must provide a notice of loss stating that you are unable to market the commodity and document the reason that you are unable to market the commodity (e.g., quarantine, failure to meet the requirements of a processor contract, etc.). - (3) You are not required to report general market fluctuations that are not directly related to the condition or marketability of commodities on your farm operation. - (b) In case of potential loss of revenue under this policy, you must:
+(a) You must provide us with a notice of loss within 72 hours of your initial discovery that any commodity insured under this policy has been damaged by a cause of loss that could result in a loss of production or reduction in value or that your allowable revenue for the policy year could fall below the insured revenue:

-- Protect commodities from further damage by providing sufficient care if the cost of the care will not exceed the value of the commodity (supporting documentation must be provided as requested); and - (2) Cooperate with us in the settlement or investigation of your claim, and, as often as we reasonably require: - (i) Allow us to inspect damaged acreage or commodities; - (ii) Allow us to remove samples and determine the extent of damage; - (iii) Provide us with the verifiable records and documents we request and permit us to make copies (except as provided in paragraph (iv)); and - (iv) For commodities sold through direct marketing, provide us with direct marketing sales records and documents we request and permit us to make copies. - (c) You must notify us and obtain our consent before you abandon, dispose of, or destroy any damaged or undamaged insured commodities, or sell a commodity for any reason other than its intended purpose or to someone other than a disinterested third party. - (1) If we do not inspect the insured commodity within 15 days after notification, you may abandon, dispose of, sell, or destroy the insured commodity without our consent. - (2) If we determine that expenses associated with the harvest or preparation of a commodity would be greater than the allowable revenue from the sale of the commodity, we will not include the potential revenue of the commodity when determining revenue-to-count if you do not harvest the crop. - (d) If you fail to comply with any of the notice requirements of this section: - (1) We will consider any loss on the portion of the commodity (damaged acres or other applicable unit of measure for the commodity) for which you failed to provide notice to be due solely to uninsured causes with the expected revenue of the lost commodity included as revenue-tocount, unless we determine that we
+- In the case of damage or loss of production, your notice must specify the damaged commodity and document the cause of loss. - (2) If you are not able to market any insured commodity (including refusal of a buyer to accept a commodity) you must provide a notice of loss stating that you are unable to market the commodity and document the reason that you are unable to market the commodity (e.g., quarantine, failure to meet the requirements of a processor contract, etc.). - (3) You are not required to report general market fluctuations that are not directly related to the condition or marketability of commodities on your farm operation. - (b) In case of potential loss of revenue under this policy, you must: - (1) Protect commodities from further damage by providing sufficient care if the cost of the care will not exceed the value of the commodity (supporting documentation must be provided as requested); and - (2) Cooperate with us in the settlement or investigation of your claim, and, as often as we reasonably require: - (i) Allow us to inspect damaged acreage or commodities; - (ii) Allow us to remove samples and determine the extent of damage; - (iii) Provide us with the verifiable records and documents we request and permit us to make copies. - (c) You must notify us and obtain our consent before you abandon, dispose of, or destroy any damaged or undamaged insured commodities, or sell a commodity for any reason other than its intended purpose or to someone other than a disinterested third party. - (1) If we do not inspect the insured commodity within 15 days after notification, you may abandon, dispose of, sell, or destroy the

-- have the ability to accurately determine the amount and cause of loss: and - (2) You will still be required to pay all premiums owed for your policy, including premium for any portion of the commodity we consider damaged due solely to uninsured causes.
+- insured commodity without our consent. - (2) If we determine that expenses associated with the harvest or preparation of a commodity would be greater than the allowable revenue from the sale of the commodity, we will not include the potential revenue of the commodity when determining revenue-to-count if you do not harvest the crop. - (d) If you fail to comply with any of the notice requirements of this section: - (1) We will consider any loss on the portion of the commodity (damaged acres or other applicable unit of measure for the commodity) for which you failed to provide notice to be due solely to uninsured causes with the expected revenue of the lost commodity included as revenue-to-count, unless we determine that we have the ability to accurately determine the amount and cause of loss; and - (2) You will still be required to pay all premiums owed for your policy, including premium for any portion of the commodity we consider damaged due solely to uninsured causes.

-23. Our Duties in the Event of Damage or
+23. Our Duties in the Event of Damage or Loss